Mtahaseifi/machine-learning-projects/income-ml-prediction/README.md

     pip install pandas scikit-learn matplotlib seaborn

+   3.Navigate to the project directory.

-   3.Run the Notebook:
+   4.Run the Notebook:

       Open income_prediction.ipynb in your preferred environment (Jupyter Notebook, VS Code, etc.) and execute all cells sequentially.

 Contributions